Posted on Leave a comment

 On a personal note, I advocate for the resolution of conflicts at all levels, as they are costly and detrimental.
 Conflict is an integral part of life, so pervasive that it is thought to exist even in heaven, highlighting the gravity of the issue.
 It suggests that complete eradication of conflict may be unattainable.

 Nevertheless, I hope for effective methods to manage conflicts, even if they cannot be entirely prevented.
 The imperative to resolve conflicts stems from their destructive nature, which is undesirable in any society.
-My perspective on the severity of conflict is shaped by personal experience, having been born and raised in the war-torn country of Sudan, which plunged into civil war shortly after South Sudan gained independence.
+My perspective on the severity of conflict is shaped by personal experience, having been born and raised in the war-torn country of Sudan, which plunged into civil war shortly before gaining her own independence from the Britons.

 What Is the Importance of Conflict Resolution?